jacob222222/jacobdukuly/README.md

 **Inter Digital Solutions**
 _May 2023 – August 2023_

-- Managed intake and triage of service issues and end-user requests for 30+ client sites, maintaining 95%+ SLA compliance
+- Managed intake and triage of service requests for over 30 client sites using ServiceNow, consistently maintaining 95%+ SLA compliance.
-- Completed initial technical reviews and troubleshooting, reducing escalations by 40%
+- Performed initial technical troubleshooting using Genetec Security Center, reducing issue escalations by 40%.
-- Provided detailed remediation instructions to field engineers, ensuring rapid on-site resolution
+- Delivered detailed remediation instructions to field engineers based on diagnostic data from Milestone XProtect.
-- Coordinated with engineering teams for site commissioning & validation
+- Collaborated with engineering teams during site commissioning and validation, organizing all workflows in Smartsheet.
-- Maintained comprehensive service documentation (site photos, service logs, invoices)
+- Maintained structured documentation—including site photos, service logs, and invoices—using SharePoint.
-- Developed & updated knowledge base, improving onboarding and resolution time by 25%
+- Built and updated a comprehensive knowledge base in Confluence, improving onboarding and average resolution time by 25%.

 ### Campus Security Systems Assistant
 **Code Creek Academy**